YuanGongND/vocalsound/README.md

 [**VocalSound 16kHz Version** (1.7 GB, used in our baseline experiment)](link)

-If you plan to reproduce our baseline experiments, you do **NOT** need to download it manually, our script will download and process the 16kHz version automatically.
+If you plan to reproduce our baseline experiments using our *Google Colab* script, you do **NOT** need to download it manually, our script will download and process the 16kHz version automatically.

 ## Dataset Details